Mikeleane/h5p-standalone/README.md

 ### 2. Installation using a package manager

-This method is suitable for projects that utilize a JavaScript module bundler and a build process (e.g., Webpack, Rollup, Parcel, often used in frameworks like React, Vue, Angular, Svelte, Ember.js etc.).
+This method is suitable for projects that utilize a JavaScript module bundler and a build process.

 #### Installation
 Install the player using your favorite package manager, for example: